 Where to Startup

-This 10-part video series answers what you need to know as an entrepreneur to start a business – anywhere in Alaska.
-Are you curious about how you should build your website, conduct market research or how to legally structure your business?
-We have a video for each of those topics!
-You can watch all 10, or just watch one.
-We hope you find these videos useful!
+This video series explains everything you need to know as an entrepreneur to start a business in Alaska.
+Do you want to know how to build a website, conduct market research, or legally structure your business?
+Each of those topics has its own video!
+You can watch all of them or just one.
+We hope you enjoy these videos!

-We encourage you to leave feedback and/or questions on our YouTube channel.
+We welcome your feedback and/or questions on our YouTube channel or via email.

 We asked each expert interviewed for this series how they would define entrepreneurship.
 Much like the people that follow this path, the answers were all unique yet rooted in the same themes and direction.
 Join us as we explore the definition of Entrepreneurship.